dsumm1001/dsumm1001/README.md

 - Hello, I’m @dsumm1001 and I am a robotics engineer.
-- I’m primarily interested in robotic path planning and computer vision/robotic perception.
+- I’m primarily interested in medical and assistive robotics but also enjoy applications of computer vision and remote sensing.